Visiting Alsace, France: What to Do in Strasbourg, Colmar and Fairy-Tale Villages

 Why Visit Alsace Any Time of Year?

-One of the best things about Alsace is that it’s worth visiting no matter when you go.
-Spring brings Easter and flowers, summer is great for outdoor markets and river cruises, autumn lights up the vineyards with color, and winter turns the towns into festive wonderlands with Christmas markets and lights.
+One of the best things about Alsace is that it is worth visiting no matter when you go.
+Spring brings Easter celebrations and flowers, summer is great for outdoor markets and river cruises, fall lights up the vineyards with color, and winter turns the towns into festive wonderlands with Christmas markets and lights.

 Know Before You Go